La Trobe Law School Statement of Strategic Intent

 We will develop cutting-edge electives that prepare our students to respond to emerging issues in the legal and criminal justice systems when they graduate.

-We will launch an industry-leading advocacy program, designed to prepare students to run a case.
-We will select our mooting teams from this student cohort to enhance our reputation at domestic and international mooting competitions.
+We will launch a sector-leading advocacy program, designed to prepare students for mooting competitions and the courtroom.
+We will select our mooting teams from this student cohort to continue to build our reputation at domestic and international mooting competitions.

-We will achieve sector-leading graduate employability and supply the profession with a skilled workforce pipeline.
-We will continue to embed research pathways into our courses and support students to explore graduate research options.
+We will continue to achieve outstanding graduate employability outcomes and supply the profession with a skilled workforce pipeline.
+We will continue to embed research pathways into our programs and support students to explore graduate research options.

-We will welcome international students into our courses, supporting their journey to be globally employable graduates.
-We will partner with universities around the world to provide opportunities for internationally-trained lawyers to become eligible to practice law in Australia.
+We will welcome international students into our programs, supporting their journey to be globally employable graduates.
+We will partner with universities in Canada and India to provide opportunities for internationally-trained lawyers to become eligible to practice law in Australia.

 We will encourage our students to think locally and globally.
 We will provide students with opportunities to explore other legal traditions through exchange and study tour opportunities in common and civil law jurisdictions.

-We will engage with our alumni to build a lifelong connections and affiliations with the School, and provide them with opportunities to support the next generation of legal professionals.
+We will engage with our alumni to build lifelong connections and affiliations with the School, and provide them with opportunities to support the next generation of legal professionals through mentoring and support for prizes and scholarships We will re-launch the Law School Alumni Chapter and celebrate the School’s 30th anniversary.

 We will know we have succeeded in our goal to ensure quality of teaching when we achieve top 12 nationally in the Student Experience Survey for Teaching Quality and Overall Experience.

-The La Trobe Law School is comprised of a strong team of outstanding researchers who work with industry, government and community organisations to build knowledge and conduct research that drives positive legal and social change.
+The La Trobe Law School comprises a strong team of outstanding researchers who work with industry, government and community organisations to build knowledge and conduct research that drives positive legal and social change.

-Our research portfolio focuses on three areas of strength: law in context, with a focus on building a legal system that results in a more inclusive, equitable and just society; international and comparative law, with a focus on identifying oppressive forms of law and finding new ways to realise its emancipatory potential; and public law, with a focus on using the law as a tool to protect vulnerable and marginalised members of the community.
+Our research portfolio focuses on three areas of strength: law in context, with a focus on building a legal system that results in a more inclusive, equitable and just society; international and comparative law, with a focus on identifying oppressive forms of law and finding new ways to realise its emancipatory potential.
+We will establish two research clusters in these areas of strength and support them to enhance their expertise and impact.

 We will be known for the contribution our research makes to understanding law in its social, economic and political context.
-We will be recognised for our contributions to contemporary legal debates and for research that promotes a more just and equitable society.
+We will be recognised for our contributions to contemporary legal debates and law reform initiatives and for research that promotes a more just and equitable society.
+Our success will be measured by contributions to law reform and government inquiries, an increase in the number and diversity of industry partnerships, publications, research income and research reports.

 Find out more about La Trobe University’s Strategic Plan 2020-2030.